 If you have a very large fan base or custom audience (email list or website visitors), you could begin by analyzing them first.

 Next, use the sidebar to specify the “seed” audience you want to analyze by entering the location, age and gender, and add at least one related interest into the “Interests” field.

-For the interests, I suggest to avoid generic interests like sports, nature, travelling, and choose specific ones right from the beginning:
+For the interests, I suggest to avoid generic interests like sports, nature, and traveling, and choose specific ones right from the beginning:

 You can narrow the audience down even further with other layers: connection to your pages, behaviors, language, relationship status, education, work, financial, home, market segments, parents, politics (US), life events, and more categories.

 After making any changes to the audience, you will immediately notice how the number of monthly active people changes and the age and gender chart updates, too:

 Although we can spend a lot of time analyzing demographics, location, activity, household and purchase, I like to go directly to the Page Likes tab—that’s where the real magic happens!

 If you followed the previous steps correctly, you will see a list of the Top Categories that your potential audience is interested in, as well as the most popular pages within each category:

 What’s even more exciting, you can scroll down to see a list of dozens of pages that are ranked by relevance and affinity: